GSA/ficam-management/pages/1_program-govern.md

 * Provide strategic guidance for cost, schedule, performance, and technical solutions to ensure program success
 * Review post-implementation evaluations to ensure that forecasted benefits and outcomes of the ICAM program are met
 * Provide program status information to oversight organizations, such as the Office of Management and Budget (OMB), Office of Inspector General (OIG), and Government Accountability Office (GAO), upon request
-* Establish collaboration to provide guidance, identity common agency challenges, identify best practices, and share solutions
+* Establish collaboration to provide guidance, identify common agency challenges, identify best practices, and share solutions

 ### Establish Bureau/Component Governance

-The bureau/component interdisciplinary team provides ICAM-related recommendations to the department‘s ESC and help drive the success of the ICAM program.
-These teams are usually comprised of working-level roles and employ a bottom up approach for managing implementation.
-An interdisciplinary team at the bureau/component level plays an important risk mitigation role by providing insight into the implementation effort from a functional point of view.
-This information helps the ESC understand the impact certain decisions may have on program executors and ultimately promote buy-in across various stakeholders.
-This team should be able to enhance communication and promote cohesion among the various subgroups within an agency.
+The bureau/component interdisciplinary team provides ICAM-related recommendations to the department‘s ESC to help drive the success of the ICAM program.
+These teams are usually comprised of ICAM-related Program Managers and technical subject matter specialists who play an important role in creating a bottom up approach for driving successful ICAM capability implementation.
+These groups provide the ESC with:

+* Risk mitigation by providing insight and mission context into the feasibility of implementation
+* Insights and lessons learned on the impact that certain decisions may have on program executors
+* Enhanced communication and cohesion to achieve buy-in across the enterprise

-{% include alert-info.html heading = "Agency Example" content="To view an example of what an agency governance charter may look like, please click on the U.S. Department of Health and Human Services (HHS) ICAM PMO Governance Charter box below." %}
+{% include alert-info.html heading = "Agency Example" content="To view an example of what an agency governance charter may look like, please click on the U.S. Department of Health and Human Services (HHS) ICAM PMO Governance Charter download button below." %}

 <a href="/ficam-management/img/HHS-Governance-Charter.doc"> <button>Download the HHS ICAM PMO Governance Charter</button> </a>